-While countries like South Africa, Egypt, and Morocco see their fair share of visitors, much of this spectacular continent remains unknown in the minds of travellers.
+While countries like South Africa, Egypt, and Morocco see their fair share of visitors, much of the spectacular African continent remains untouched by travellers.
 Though it receives a very small share of global tourism, Africa is home to some of the world’s most dazzling natural, cultural, and historical wonders.

-Some of them, like Tanzania’s Mount Kilimanjaro, Zambia and Zimbabwe’s Victoria Falls, and Kenya’s Masia Mara, are well known – but, wander off the beaten path and there’s a whole other world of wonder just waiting to be discovered.
-These bucket-list-worthy destinations may have slipped under the radar, but their beauty will leave you awed.
+Some of them, like Tanzania’s Mount Kilimanjaro, Zambia and Zimbabwe’s Victoria Falls, and Kenya’s Masia Mara, are well-known – but, wander off the beaten path and there’s a whole world of wonder just waiting to be discovered.
+These bucket-list-worthy destinations may have slipped under the radar, but their beauty will leave you in awe.

 Tsavo West National Park, Kenya